 City Council Approves El Paso's Comprehensive Bike Plan

-On August 9, 2016, El Paso City Council approved the City of El Paso’s new Comprehensive Bike Plan, which provides a roadmap for the city to create a comprehensive network of bike infrastructure over the next decade.
+In August of 2016, El Paso City Council approved the City of El Paso’s Comprehensive Bike Plan, which provides a roadmap for the city to create a comprehensive network of bike infrastructure over the next decade.

 The Bike Plan will also serve as a guide in identifying which routes are best for bicycling in order to create an interconnected network of bicycle lanes.
 The plan will also serve as a guide during the planning and construction of new bike facilities including bicycle boulevards, protected bike lanes, buffered bike lanes, and two way cycle tracks.
 According to an inventory of existing bike infrastructure, the City of El Paso has approximately 140 miles of bike facilities.
 The plan recommends between 900 and 1,100 miles of bike infrastructure which can be built over time.

 “This plan will allow the city to develop infrastructure which accommodates all users including motorists, pedestrians, mass transit users and bicyclists,” said Fred Lopez, Assistant Director of the City of El Paso’s Capital Improvement Department.
 “The plan is an important component of improving El Paso’s quality of life by encouraging regional cooperation and recommends key changes to planning processes and land use policies to ensure bicycle infrastructure is more thoughtfully integrated into existing roadways, off-street paths, and new development.

 To view how the complete Comprehensive Bike Plan, maps of the proposed bicycle routes, and learn how its proposal will make an impact in different areas of El Paso, please click on the links below.